unepwcmc/unbl-cloudnativehacks/README.md

 - Countries adopted the [Global Biodiversity Framework](https://www.post-2020indicators.org/) at the 15th meeting of the Conference of the Parties (COP15) to the [Convention on Biological Diversity (CBD)](https://www.cbd.int/convention), held in December 2022.
 - The Global Biodiversity Framework aims to put nature on a path to recovery.
 - The framework features [4 goals](https://www.cbd.int/gbf/goals/) and [23 targets](https://www.cbd.int/gbf/targets/) that span three broad topics: reducing threats to biodiversity, meeting people’s needs, and tools and solutions for implementation.
-- The datasets are published as Cloud Native datasets: COG Geotiff for rasters and Geoparquet for vectors
+- The datasets are published as Cloud Native datasets: COG Geotiff for rasters and (Geo)parquet for vectors.
 - ⚠️ Don't forget to mention credits and be compliant with the respective license of each datasets. ⚠️

 <br/><br/>